Costa Concordia disaster: Impact

-The point of initial impact was 8 m below water at Scola Piccola, the most seaward exposed rock of Le Scole, which tore a 35 m gash in Costa Concordias port side below the waterline.
+The point of initial impact was 8 m below water at Isole Le Scole, which tore a 35 m gash in Costa Concordias port side below the waterline.
 The impact sheared two long strips of steel from the ship's hull; these were later found on the seabed 92 to 96 m from the main island.
 A few minutes after the impact, the head of the engine room warned the ship's captain, Francesco Schettino, that the hull had an irreparable tear of 35 m through which water entered and submerged the generators and engines.

-Without propulsive power and no emergency electric power, Costa Concordia moved through inertia and the settings of her rudders, and continued north from Le Scole until well past Giglio Porto.
+Without propulsive power and no emergency electric power, Costa Concordia moved by inertia and the settings of her rudders, and continued north from Le Scole until well past Giglio Porto.
 Schettino has said various instruments were not functioning.
 Reports differ whether the ship listed to port soon after the impact and when she began listing to starboard.
 At 22:10, Costa Concordia turned south.
-The vessel was then listing to starboard, initially by about 20°, coming to rest by 22:44 at Punta Gabbianara in about 20 metres of water at an angle of heel of about 70°.
+The vessel was then listing to starboard, initially by about 20°, coming to rest by 22:44 at Punta Gabbianara in about 20 m of water at an angle of heel of about 70°.
 Schettino attributed the final grounding of the ship at Punta Gabbianara to his own effort to manoeuvre it there; in contrast, on 3 February, the chief of the Italian Coast Guard testified that the final grounding of the ship may not have been related to any attempts to manoeuvre the ship and it may have simply drifted in the prevailing winds that night.